 The ultimate goals of ERP for Moral Scrupulosity are to:

 - allow for the presence of doubt thoughts about one’s moral character

 - accept that one cannot be morally perfect or know for sure that an action is moral

 We want to be careful not to focus too much on the content of OCD as the thoughts themselves are not important.
 Still, there are some common roadblocks that people with this subtype face.
-If you’d like support for this subtype, Lauren has a great deal of experience supporting those with Moral Scrupulosity.
-You can learn more about the treatments and services she provides here, or email Lauren here to find out more about working with her.
+If you’d like support for this subtype, the therapists at the Center for the Obsessive Mind have a great deal of experience supporting those with Moral Scrupulosity.
+You can learn more about the treatments and services we provide here, or email the Center here to find out more about working with her.

 ACCEPTANCE AND COMMITMENT THERAPY (ACT) & MINDFULNESS

 While ERP is considered the gold-standard treatment for OCD, Acceptance and Commitment Therapy (ACT) is also an evidence-based treatment for OCD that can be used with ERP.
 ACT draws upon mindfulness ideals in order to support people in witnessing and accepting their thoughts and feelings without judgment.
 By supporting this objective view of thoughts and feelings, ACT helps people to accept their inner experiences while they take actions based on what matters most to them.
 You can learn more about ACT here.

 General Mindfulness as well as Meditation are also helpful supports for those in recovery from Moral Scrupulosity.
 Given that this subtype is a form of Pure Obsessional OCD, learning how to deal with mental compulsions is key to treatment.
 Meditation can support people in disengaging from mental compulsions.
 Mindfulness can support individuals to peacefully coexist with thoughts and feelings.